The best hair dryers for a salon-like blow dry at home – reviewed by our beauty team

 Reasons to avoid

-They say don't judge a book by its cover, but we say don't judge a hair dryer by its casing.
-Because what appears to be a generic, albeit sleek and pleasant-looking device from celeb stylist Nicky Clarke actually hides some pretty interesting technology and features.
-The first and most unique aspect of this dryer is infrared technology.
-Here, along with a unique honeycomb-shaped element, it helps to disperse heat evenly.
-This makes for a kind, gentle hair-drying experience without sacrificing blow dry performance, according to Clarke.
+The saying may be don't judge a book by its cover, but we say don't judge a hair dryer by its casing.
+Case in point: what appears to be a generic yet sleek and pleasant-looking device from Nicky Clarke actually houses pretty interesting technology and features.
+The first and most unique aspect is infrared technology.
+This, and its unique honeycomb-shaped element, helps to disperse heat evenly.
+Clarke says this makes for a kind and gentle hair-drying experience without sacrificing performance.

-Mostly, we're sold.
-We tested it on fine hair and experienced a gentle and non-scorching feel, even at the highest heat, and enjoyed the low weight and nimbleness of the model.
-Our hair was left smooth and dried without static or flyaways, even after rough drying without taking too much care, which was perhaps down to the ion technology.
+We're largely sold.
+We tested it on fine hair and had a non-scorching experience, even on the highest heat setting, and enjoyed its low weight and nimbleness.
+Our hair was left smooth and dried without static or flyaways, even after rough drying, which we put down to the ion technology.
 Did we notice the infrared, particularly?
-No, but we trust it was doing its job of caring for our scalp and hair.
-Drying time was probably bang on average for a hair dryer of this price; not noticeably quick or slow, but certainly, an impressive showing considering the energy efficiency of the device.
+No, but we trust it did its job in terms of hair and scalp care.
+We'd rate the drying time average for a tool of this price; not noticeably quick or slow, but certainly impressive considering the energy efficiency.

-You won't get a statement design from this dryer, but it is attractive and contemporary-looking, with a velvety black finish.
-The 3m cord is a welcome touch, as is the smoothing nozzle, which did a great job of creating sleek sheets of hair when we tested it with round brushes and had a bit more time to put it through its paces.
-Overall, this is a strong and thoughtful foray back into premium devices from Nicky Clarke – kind to our hair, kind to the planet, and not too unkind to our bank balances.
+To us the design isn't exactly a statement, but it is attractive and contemporary-looking with a velvety black finish.
+For us, the three-metre cord was a welcome touch, as was the smoothing nozzle, which did a great job of creating sleek sheets of hair with a round brush when we had time to really put it through its paces.
+Overall, it's a strong and thoughtful foray back into premium devices from Nicky Clarke – kind to our hair, kind to the planet and not too unkind on budgets.

 Our expert review: